 How do I adjust my dog’s meals to help him lose weight?

-Once you have identified that your dog is overweight or obese, it is important to adjust feedings specifically for weight loss – using a specific nutritional product, a specific portion, and a specific meal frequency.
-There are scientifically formulated nutritional products to help with healthy and safe weight reduction in dogs such as Hills® Prescription Diet® Metabolic, Royal Canin® Satiety Support Weight Management, and Purina Overweight Management®.
+Once you have identified that your dog is overweight or obese, it is important to adjust feedings for weight loss, using a specific diet, a specific portion, and a specific meal frequency.
+There are veterinary formulated diets that help with healthy and safe weight reduction in dogs, such as Hills® Prescription Diet® Metabolic, Royal Canin® Satiety Support Weight Management, and Purina Overweight Management®.
 It is not appropriate to simply reduce the volume of their current food.
 This will cause malnourishment over time.

-For further tips on reducing your dog’s weight, see the handout “Creating a Weight Reduction Plan for Dogs” and "Walking Your Dog for Weight Loss".
+For more tips on reducing your dog’s weight, see the handouts “Creating a Weight Reduction Plan for Dogs” and "Walking Your Dog for Weight Loss".

-Once an ideal body weight and condition has been achieved, it is important to maintain that weight.
-Once again, your veterinary health care team can help you find an appropriate food and portion for weight maintenance.
+Once ideal body weight and condition have been achieved, it is important to maintain that weight.
+Once again, your veterinary health care team can help you find appropriate food and portions for weight maintenance.

 Portion control is critical at this stage to prevent regaining weight.
-After so much hard work, a relapse in obesity would be disappointing.
-Yo-yo weight loss and gain is no healthier for dogs than for humans.
+After so much hard work, a relapse into obesity would be disappointing.
+Yo-yo weight loss and gain are no healthier for dogs than for humans.
 The benefits of normalizing body weight and condition make the effort well worth it.